Rush provides holistic care for nasal and sinus cancer, including treatment, clinical trials, and financial, spiritual and emotional support.

 - Immunotherapies: These promising drugs, which help the body's immune system attack cancer cells, may help some people with nasal and sinus cancers.

-- Alternative and complementary therapies: Rush's Cancer Integrative Medicine Program offers counseling, massage, acupuncture and other therapies to cancer patients and their families.
+- Alternative and complementary therapies: Our supportive oncology program offers counseling, massage, acupuncture and other therapies to cancer patients and their families.

 - Occupational therapy